-Symptom: Try as you might, you just can’t shake your slice.
+Symptom: Try as you might, you just can’t stop slicing.
 Especially, if your “no slice” swing evolves into a timid, three-quarter swing “just to get it into play”.

 Then, when you’ve been slice-free for a while, you feel emboldened and take a full swing, only to verify that you are still slicing.
 You shake your head in disgust and defeat, perhaps utter a few choice swear words, tee up a new ball, and go back to your three-quarter swing for a while…